nik-maheshwari/personal-website/content/services/_index.md

 If you are interested in availing any of the above services, please contact me using the form [here]({{< ref "/#contact" >}}).
 Provide as much information as possible and I will get back to you within 24 hours.

 ## __DISCLAIMER__ I only tutor part-time as I have a full time job.
-At no point will I mix data from tutoring with my work and vice-versa.
+At no point will I mix data/code from tutoring with my work and vice-versa.
 Any software code provided by me is for tutoring purpose only, and I claim no responsibility of the code's implementation in production environment.